 Patricia Lee is a partner of the Firm practicing primarily in business and commercial litigation, including, but not limited to, partnership/shareholder disputes, contract enforcement/defense, non-competition agreements, commercial lease review, and litigation, and family law.
 In addition, Patricia also practices in the areas of trademark registration and litigation, collections, mechanic’s liens/foreclosures, and medical claims billing.
 Patricia’s range of experience allows her to manage the legal needs of entrepreneurs and small business owners through the Firm’s program entitled The Legal Solution for Entrepreneurs & Small Businesses.

 Patricia hails from the small town of Lompoc, California, where she graduated near the top of her class.
 She attended the University of Southern California and obtained a dual degree in psychology and communications in 1997.
-During her time at USC, Patricia received several accolades for her academic excellence and dedication to campus and community activism.
+During her time at USC, Patricia served the student body as a Student Senator and as President of the Black Students’ Union.
+Patricia received several accolades for her academic excellence and dedication to campus and community activism.
 Among the awards she received were the Thurgood Marshall Leadership Award and Order of Troy for academic achievement.

-When Patricia is not working for the Firm, she enjoys spending time with her husband, Ronnie (a small business owner), and their two children, Brianna and Devin.
+When Patricia is not working for the Firm, she enjoys spending time with her husband, Ronnie (a small business owner), and their two children, Brianna and Devin, and does not shy away from the term “hard core soccer mom!”
 Patricia also enjoys traveling and reading, and is an avid sports enthusiast.